dmaziec/bio_pipelines/README.md

 You should provide an absolute path to the Seqtender JAR file and set it as the environment variable `SEQTENDER_JAR` .

 Tests performed for VEP operators are perfomed using 98 version.
-You should provied the absolute path to the VEP cache as the the environment variable `VEP_CACHE_98`.
+You should provide an absolute path to the VEP cache as the the environment variable `VEP_CACHE_98`.

 By default tests resolves an absolute path to the Cannoli JAR file (stored in the `tools/target/scala-2.12/BioPipeline-assembly-0.2-SNAPSHOT.jar` directory), but it can be set as the environement variable`CANNOLI_JAR`.